-This is the first of two on the Pittsburgh & Lake Erie Railroad in Allegheny County, Pennsylvania.
+This is the first of two volumes on the Pittsburgh & Lake Erie Railroad in Allegheny County, Pennsylvania.

 The city of Pittsburgh had the potential to be a major industrial center but for the freight discrimination imposed by the Pennsylvania Railroad.
 Every new rail outlet built to offer an alternative to the Pennsy was eventually taken over by that company.
 The only route left was a narrow corridor along the Monongahela River threading through steel mills. lead works, glass factories, and other industries.